 Figure 5: Illustration of the identification of $\tau$ -jets (1-prong).
 The jet cone is narrow and contains only one track.
-The small cone shown as the red one is used for the electromagnetic collimation, while the green cone is the cone radius used to reconstruct the jet originating from the $\tau$ -decay.
+The small cone serves to apply the electromagnetic collimation, while the broader cone is used to reconstruct the jet originating from the $\tau$ -decay.